 College Advisor: in addition to their University supervisor, every graduate student should have a College advisor.
 Although not formally involved in teaching the student is on hand to help if there are problems with the department or course.

 College Doctor: the College Doctor(s) or College Medical Practice is Dr Kenyon and Partners of 19 Beaumont Street, Oxford.
 All students are required to register with a doctor in Oxford, and College recommends that they register with 19 Beaumont Street, although students may choose another practice, if they so prefer.
 Oxford doctors are familiar with the demands of the University, and know what sort of medical evidence the Proctors require.
-Students returning from intercalation may be asked to have their ‘home’ GP or consultant liaise with Beaumont Street in order to decide whether or not they are fit to return to study.
+Students returning from suspension may be asked to have their ‘home’ GP or consultant liaise with Beaumont Street in order to decide whether or not they are fit to return to study.

 Exclusion: a student may be excluded from use of the College buildings or services as part of a disciplinary process.
 The student will still be registered on her/his course, but not allowed to come into College or use College facilities, except for planned academic meetings with a tutor.

 Final Honours School (‘Finals’): the final University examinations, usually taken at the end of the third year.
 For some courses, however, these examinations may be in two parts, Part 1 at the end of the second year and Part 2 at the end of the third.

 First Public Examinations: first-year University examinations, usually taken at the end of Trinity term in the first year, but for some courses at end of the Hilary term of the first year and for others at the end of Hilary term in the second year.